Lower Hutt: National

-Coat of arms

 Geography

 The city centres on the lower southern valley of the Hutt River, to the northeast of the city of Wellington.
 The valley widens into a delta as the river nears its mouth, so the central urban area of the city forms a triangle with its longest side along the shoreline.
 In the upper reaches of the city the Western and Eastern Hutt Hills become closer, culminating in the Taitā Gorge at the northern end of Lower Hutt, separating the city from neighbouring Upper Hutt.

 Lower Hutt includes the cluster of small settlements that extend down the eastern coast of Wellington Harbour.
 These include the two large townships of Wainuiomata and Eastbourne.
-The city also includes a large area of sparsely-populated land to the east of the harbour, extending to Pencarrow Head and into the Remutaka Range.
+The city also includes a large area of sparsely populated land to the east of the harbour, extending to Pencarrow Head and into the Remutaka Range.
 Lower Hutt's boundaries also include the islands in Wellington Harbour, the largest of which is Matiu / Somes Island.